syncfusion-content/wpf-docs/wpf/Diagram/Themes.md

 # Themes with WPF Diagram (SfDiagram)

 Diagram themes are predefined sets of diagram item styles that can be applied easily to the diagram elements.
-In Diagram nearly 20 Built-In themes are available.
-DiagramTheme has NodeStyles, ConnectorStyles and Theme properties, which is used to create custom Diagram theme.
+In Diagram, nearly 20 Built-In themes are available.
+DiagramTheme has NodeStyles, ConnectorStyles, and Theme properties that can be used to create custom Diagram theme.

 To know more about DiagramTheme properties, refer to the [DiagramTheme](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Theming.DiagramTheme_members.html).

 ### Built-In Themes

 Built-In themes are predefined themes inherited from DiagramTheme.
-Each Built-In themes have 4 Variants.
-Based on the selected theme and variants, the style of the Node and Connector will be changed.
-By default, first variant style of the specified Built-In theme will be applied to the diagram elements.
-To Know more about Built-In themes , refer to [Built-In](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Theming.DiagramTheme.html).
+Each Built-In themes has four variants.
+Based on the selected theme and variants, the style of the node and connector will be changed.
+By default, first variant style of the specified Built-In theme will be applied to the Diagram elements.

+To Know more about Built-In themes, refer to [Built-In](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Theming.DiagramTheme.html).

 To change the DiagramTheme,